Surface-supplied diving: Equipment

-The essential aspect of surface-supplied diving is that breathing gas is supplied from the surface, either from a specialized diving compressor, high-pressure cylinders, or both.
+The essential aspect of surface-supplied diving is that breathing gas is supplied from the surface, either from a specialised diving compressor, high-pressure cylinders, or both.
 In commercial and military surface-supplied diving, a backup source of surface-supplied breathing gas should always be present in case the primary supply fails.
 The diver may also wear a bailout cylinder which can provide self-contained breathing gas in an emergency.
 Thus, the surface-supplied diver is less likely to have an "out-of-air" emergency than a scuba diver using a single gas supply, as there are normally two alternative breathing gas sources available.
-Surface-supplied diving equipment usually includes communication capability with the surface, which adds to the safety and efficiency of the working diver.
+Surface-supplied diving equipment usually includes communication capability with the surface, which enhances the safety and efficiency of the working diver.

 The equipment needed for surface supplied diving can be broadly grouped as diving and support equipment, but the distinction is not always clear.
 Diving support equipment is the equipment used to facilitate a diving operation.
 It is either not taken into the water during the dive, such as the gas panel and compressor, or is not integral to the actual diving, being there to make the dive easier or safer, such as a surface decompression chamber.
 Some equipment, like a diving stage, is not easily categorised as diving or support equipment, and may be considered as either.

 Surface-supplied diving equipment is required for a large proportion of the commercial diving operations conducted in many countries, either by direct legislation, or by authorised codes of practice, as in the case of IMCA operations.
 Surface-supplied equipment is also required under the US Navy operational guidance for diving in harsh contaminated environments which was drawn up by the Navy Experimental Diving Unit.